 To help you spread things out a bit, many shops in Downtown Bend are participating in Small Business Saturday Passport Event.
 Check out their page for details about shops and specials, including deals at great local boutiques like Hot Box Betty, Local Joe, and Clementine Urban Mercantile.
 You’ll also have a chance to win prizes valued at up to $2,000.

 Downtown Bend is another festive place to be, with bright strings of lights and decorations adorning streets and shops.
-One of Bend’s most cherished holiday traditions is the annual Christmas tree lighting on December 2.
+The annual Christmas Tree Lighting is slated for December 1 this year, so don’t miss that if you’re planning to stick around.
 The live tree is located at the top of Drake Park near Mirror Pond Plaza, and guests get to sing carols and watch Santa light the tree.
 Festivities get underway at 6 p.m., but you’d be smart to arrive at least half an hour before that to find a spot.

-And if you’re sticking around longer, don’t miss the Bend Christmas Parade kicking off at noon on December 3 in Downtown Bend.
+Hang around one more day for the annual Bend Christmas Parade kicking off at noon on Saturday, December 2 in Downtown Bend.

 Only in Bend